NumEconCopenhagen/projects-2019-pytonen/README.md

 ## Data project
 In our data analysis project, we conduct a graphical analysis to explore the differences in the employment rate between the five regions and the general level for Denmark.
+Furthermore we investigate the differences in employment rates between men and women.

 **Sources:**
 Danmarks Statiskik: https://www.statistikbanken.dk/RAS201